'This wasn’t just chasing a new record; it was chasing a legend' – Lachlan Morton rides 648km in a single day to break record for Auckland-Wellington

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-In 2019, he was the first to finish the GBDuro, a 2,000km ride spanning the entire length of the UK, from Land's End to John o' Groats, and in 2014 he rode 2,500km from Port Macquarie to Uluru in Australia.
+In 2019, Morton was the first to finish the GBDuro, a 2,000km ride spanning the entire length of the UK, from Land's End to John o' Groats, and in 2014 he rode 2,500km from Port Macquarie to Uluru in Australia.

-Fleck - an endurance club rider who fit in training before and after work - covered the Auckland-Wellington distance in 19 hours 59 minutes, without a bike computer to monitor his speed or any of the modern technology available to Morton and riders today.
+Back in the 1980's the riders covered the Auckland-Wellington distance without a bike computer to monitor speed or any of the modern technology available to Morton and riders today.

 In a video of his experience, Morton said he only stopped once, for less than a minute, and struggled especially in the final 200km with the fatigue and headwinds.